gvanrossum/gvanrossum.github.io/essays/formal.md

   then the corresponding cell (!).
   This is a unique case of a lookup chained to a final lookup, and was prompted by the `__prepare__` metaclass feature.
+- I'm starting over in scopes.md.
+- I missed several other special cases related to comprehensions being function scopes, e.g. a comprehension, being a function scope, if it's in a class, cannot reference variables in that class scope;
+  and other things added by PEP 572 under "Scope of the target".

 ### Code generation